 \subsubsection{Trial-Level Treatment Effects}

-Two random variables are of special interest in a meta-analysis: the (unobserved) true trial-level treatment effects and the (observed) estimated trial-level treatment effects.
+Two trial-level random variables are of special interest in a meta-analysis: the (unobserved) true trial-level treatment effects and the (observed) estimated trial-level treatment effects.
 Figure \ref{fig:trial-level-sampling-mechanism-diagram} illustrates how these two variables fit into the data-generating mechanism.
-We extend the canonical MA framework by considering treatment effects on $g(X, S)$ for an arbitrary real-valued function $g: \mathcal{X} \times \mathcal{S} \to \mathbb{R}$.
-The canonical MA framework is a special case where $g(X, S) = S$.
-Below, we introduce functionals and variables indexed by $g$; we omit the index $g$ when referring to $g(X, S) = S$.
-For now, we impose no restrictions on $g$ and refer to $g(X, S)$ as the transformed surrogate for an arbitrary function $g$.
-Later on, we will consider specific functions $g$ for which we will use different notations.
+We extend the canonical MA framework by considering trial-level treatment effects on $g(X, S)$ for an arbitrary function $g: \mathcal{X} \times \mathcal{S} \to \mathbb{R}$, where $g(X, S)$ is termed the transformed surrogate.
+The canonical MA framework is a special case where $g(X, S) = S$ (and typically $\mathcal{S} \subset \mathbb{R}$).
+Below, we introduce functionals and variables indexed by $g$; we omit the index $g$ if $g(X, S) = S$.

 \paragraph{True Treatment Effects}

 We let $\alpha^g: \mathcal{M}^* \to \mathbb{R}$ and $\beta: \mathcal{M}^* \to \mathbb{R}$ be functionals that map the within-trial distribution $P^T$ to the true treatment effects on the transformed surrogate and the clinical endpoint, respectively.
 In what follows, we will consider functionals of the following form, which only depend on conditional first moments of the within-trial distribution: